TheStandardLibrarians/nesta/content/pages/british-breakfasts.md

 # British Breakfasts

-This is a page about breakfast.
+This is a page about breakfasts.

 Common choices for a tasty breakfast: